Go Back

 • Measure flour by weight in grams instead of cups.
 Shop my exact scale here. (affiliate link) If you don't have a scale, fluff the flour with a fork in its container, and then spoon it into the measuring cup before leveling off with a flat edge.
 Do not scoop directly into the flour bag.
 This will add way too much flour to the batter, making it dry!

 • Store at room temperature: This bread is super soft, even the second day.
-Generally speaking, homemade bread doesn't last longer than a few days because it doesn't contain any preservatives.
-Store leftovers tightly closed in a brown paper bag or Ziploc.
+Generally speaking, homemade bread doesn't last longer than a few days (yes, it's a short shelf life!) because it doesn't contain any preservatives.
+Store leftovers tightly closed in plastic wrap, a brown paper bag or Ziplock.

 Nutrition